 home » military & their families

 Resources for Troops & Veterans, Their Families, & Those Who Provide Services to Them

-I gathered the following resources to make them more easily available to military troops and veterans, their families, and those who work with them.
+I collected the following resources to make them more easily available to military troops and veterans, their families, and those who work with them.

-First, there are citations of relevant articles and books on such topics as combat trauma, resilience, deployment's impact on troops & their families, the challenges of returning home after discharge, bereavement, and providing clinical services to troops and their families.
+First, there are 126 citations of recent articles and books on such topics as combat trauma, resilience, deployment's impact on troops & their families, the challenges of returning home after discharge, bereavement, and providing clinical services to troops and their families.
 To maintain a focus on recent and emerging works, I've limited the publications in this section to those published in 2013-2016.

-Second, there are links to helpful organizations and programs, such as aid and assistance programs for each branch of the service, Operation Uplink, Operation Military Support, Military Spouse Career Center, Seamless Transition for Veterans returning from Iraq & Afghanistan, Disabled American Veterans, Veteran Employment site, legal information & resources for military personnel and their families, National Military Family Association, Military Sentinel, Operation Family Fund, the Tragedy Assistance Program for Survivors, Books for Soldiers, Blinded Veterans Association, Fisher House, and Veterans Consortium Pro Bono Program.
+Second, there are links to 38 helpful organizations and programs, such as aid and assistance programs for each branch of the service, Operation Uplink, Operation Military Support, Military Spouse Career Center, Seamless Transition for Veterans returning from Iraq & Afghanistan, Disabled American Veterans, Veteran Employment site, legal information & resources for military personnel and their families, National Military Family Association, Operation Family Fund, the Tragedy Assistance Program for Survivors, & Books for Soldiers.

 This collection is not meant to be comprehensive but rather a starting point, especially for those in remote geographic areas or otherwise without convenient access to these materials.
 Because there is such a vast literature in such broad areas as trauma, bereavement, disability, assessment, therapy, and rehabilitation, the resources below are limited to those that focus exclusively on the military troops, veterans, and their families.